jrusev/backbonejs-crud/README.md

 ### Preventing XSS
 http://stackoverflow.com/a/1219983

-As always you need to protect your users by encoding input and output, here is some simple methods for doing so.
+As always you need to protect your users by encoding(escaping special characters) input and output, here is some simple methods for doing so.

 ```js
 function htmlEncode(value){